16 Different Types of Ficus Trees (with Pictures)

 - Drought resistant

-- Overwatering affects it’s growth rate
+- Overwatering affects its growth rate

 2. Ficus Ginseng